 Being an entrepreneur has its challenges and it also has its rewards.
 It was in September that Richard first came up with the idea for his company, a tech start-up with huge potential.
 Like all ground-level entrepreneurs he needed funding and raising seed capital was not something he learned at Berkeley.
 Necessity being paramount he adapted and reached out to family and friends.
 It was from this group he learned that an IRA could fund his business.
+There are countless entrepreneur benefits of self-directed IRAs.

 As long as Richard stayed away from investors who are “disqualified” to his IRA (Individual Retirement Account) he could raise capital from this source: